 04 Implement Thoughtful Questionnaire Design

 Ask open-ended questions.
-Why, how, where etc give more descriptive answers than questions that could result in a simple yes or no. You can also ask the same question slightly differently to provide various answers.
-Please don’t make the questions too formal /corporate, they can give you quite stiff corporate answers, and usually, with a case study, you want a bit more emotion than a more standard kind of corporate-style scripted video.
+Why, how, where, etc., give more descriptive answers than questions that could result in a simple yes or no. You can also ask the same question again but word it slightly differently to provide various answers.
+Don’t make the questions too formal /corporate if you’re interviewing business people.
+They can give you quite stiff corporate answers that don’t come across as genuine, and usually, with a case study, you want a bit more emotion than a more standard kind of corporate-style scripted video.

 05 Ask for the Full Story

 This will give the viewer a complete picture.
 So, for example, you can ask around any problems, for example, what life was like before, then ask about the solution, then go into detail about the process and what it’s really like to work with you.
-And then the results, which can be a mixture of factual information but also how they feel.
+Then, the results can be a mixture of factual information and how they feel.
 As Maya Angelou said, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel”.
 If they describe their joy, it will come across so well.
 All in all, this will create a good story arc for the video.

 06 Use Good Interview techniques

-You want the interviewee to feel comfortable in telling their story.
-The director can do this by encouraging conversation and engaging in active listening, keep the atmosphere calm, informal and relaxing as you can.
+You want the interviewee to feel comfortable telling their story.
+The director can do this by encouraging conversation and engaging in active listening.
+Keep the atmosphere as calm, informal, and relaxing as possible.

-Another tip is to ask the first question or few (if it’s an important one) again at the end, as they may have warmed up and will be able to answer it better.
+Another tip is to ask the first question or few (if it’s important) again at the end, as they may have warmed up and will be able to answer it better.

 07 Interview a Diverse Group of People

-Interviewing varying people of different characteristics, ages and lived experiences makes for a more exciting video series and shows how your services can impact all kinds of people.
+Interviewing varying people of different characteristics, ages, and lived experiences makes for a more exciting video series that shows how your services can impact all kinds of people.

 08 Create a Few Edits

-If you film and interview four people for example, you have four videos, but you also select pieces from each to make a combination video.
+If you film and interview four people, for example, you may have case study videos for each perspective, but you also select pieces from each to make a combination video.
 You can also use 10-20s edits to upload on their own to social media, for example, as an Instagram reel or story.
-This makes the video much more flexible and you’ll really get your money’s worth tailoring the video content to each platform where the video can be seen.
+This makes the video much more flexible, and you’ll really get your money’s worth by tailoring the video content to each platform where the video can be seen.
+You can also create mini edits for social media, up to 90s long, and edit them to be vertical or square, including just the best parts, inviting viewers to learn the whole story on your website.

 09 Film with at Least Two Cameras

-Two cameras on the subject make the video edit much smoother and means that you can easily remove long umms or parts that got too long-winded.
+Two cameras on the subject make the video edit much smoother, which means that you can easily remove long umms, stumbling or parts that got too long-winded without the video looking stilted or jerky.
 The video is more concise and flows seamlessly between points.
 Cutting between 2 different camera angles also makes the video more visually attractive and keeps up engagement.

 10 Use a Professional Video Company

-A video studio will have the experience and equipment to make a higher quality video.
-Where the person looks and sounds good, using a professional mic.
-And also, the editing will be more succinct so that it flows well, without extra information that may make the story drag a little.
+A video studio will have the experience and equipment to make a higher-quality video in which the person looks and sounds good, using a professional mic.
+Also, the editing will be more succinct so that it flows well without extra information that may make the story drag a little.

 11 Film B Roll

-B roll is just extra footage of the interviewee in context, for example, working, talking to someone etc. Adding this footage creates a more visually interesting video, and gives context to the subject at hand.
-If you’re already filming an interviewee for a testimonial film, it’s pretty quick to get some afterwards on the same filming day.
-B roll footage can also mask an edit where the person may have struggled a little or you need to condense the sentence down.
+B roll is just extra footage of the interviewee in context, for example, working, talking to someone etc. Adding this footage creates a more visually interesting video and gives context to the subject at hand.
+If you’re already filming an interviewee for a testimonial film, getting some afterwards on the same filming day is pretty quick.
+B roll footage can also be used to mask an edit where the person may have struggled a little, or you need to condense the sentence down to a more concise version to keep the runtime low.

 12 Use Supporting Graphics

-To aid memorability, you can pull quotes from the video and animate them so that the key sentences stick in the viewer’s head.
+To aid memorability, you can pull quotes from the video and animate them in time with the speakers so that the key sentences stick in the viewer’s head.

 And an Extra Tip to Save Cost

-Batch filming: If you can film more than 1 in a day, then you will save on filming costs as they are generally charged by the day.
-This is the same even if it’s a shorter filming session, as no other work can take place on that day regardless.
-If you can arrange for all the case study interviewees to arrive at one location, for example, your workplace, or the video studio this will save time and money.
+Batch filming: If you can film more than 1 in a day, you will save on filming costs as they are generally charged daily.
+This is the same even if it’s a shorter filming session, as no other work can take place on that day, regardless.
+If you can arrange for all the case study interviewees to arrive at one location, for example, your workplace or the video studio, this will save time and money.

 Or if the interviewees genuinely live/work quite close together, then it may be possible to travel to 2 locations in a day for a short interview each.

 Hope you found these tips useful.
-By following this guideline, you can create impactful case study videos that effectively communicate your message and resonate with the audience.
+Following this guideline, you can create impactful case study videos that effectively communicate your message and resonate with the audience.

 If you’d like a professional case studio video for your business or organisation, please get in touch.